- Ph.D. 2010, UC Davis

 - B.A.
 1998, UC San Diego

 Katie Rodger has been teaching at UC Davis since 2002, and has been a lecturer in the UWP since Spring 2011.
 She regularly teaches Writing in the Sciences (104E), Environmental Writing (102G), and Advanced Composition (101), and has taught Writing for the Health Professions (104F), and a graduate workshop for STEM students publishing an academic journal article (298).
-She will teach Science Journalism (111C) in spring 2015.
+In spring 2015 Katie began teaching Science Journalism (111C) and will teach Journalism (104C) in the fall.

-In 2013, Katie joined the UWP's Writing Across the Curriculum Workshop Program, and has collaborated with students and professors throughout UC Davis in programs and departments including the Office of Undergraduate Research, Math, Comparative Literature, the School of Public Heath, and the Superfund Research Program.
+In 2013, Katie joined the UWP's Writing Across the Curriculum Workshop Program, and has collaborated with students and professors throughout UC Davis in programs and departments including the Office of Undergraduate Research, GAAAP (Graduate Academic Achievement & Advocacy Program), Math, Comparative Literature, the School of Public Heath, and the Superfund Research Program.